 Judicial College guidelines for personal injury compensation

-The "Guidelines for the Assessment of General Damages in Personal Injury Cases" published by the Judicial College (JCG) is a guide that helps legal professionals determine the financial value of a general damages claim.
+The Judicial College (JCG) publishes the 'Guidelines for the Assessment of General Damages in Personal Injury Cases' as a guide to help legal professionals determine the financial value of a personal injury claim.

 The "plus 10%" rule

-The main thrust of modern personal injury law is to get claims settled as quickly and efficiently as possible without going to Court.
-To encourage the parties to settle out of Court, claimants are awarded an extra 10% on top of the JCG tariff if the defendant later fails in Court to beat a claimant's offer to settle the claim.
+To encourage an out of court settlement, you would be awarded an extra 10% on top of the JCG tariff if the defendant later fails, in court, to beat your offer to settle the claim.

 About the author

 Howard qualified as a solicitor in 1984 and has specialised in personal injury for over 25 years.
 He is a member of the Association of Personal Injury Lawyers (APIL) and is a recognised Law Society Personal Injury Panel expert.